src-d/blog/content/upcoming/id2vec.md

 are contexts.
 Vector arithmetic allows you to sum "onion" and "potatoes" vectors and search for the nearest neighbors, finding the "burger" vector.
 So the idea is very powerful.

-source{d} works with huge amounts of source code.
-We've designed the topic modeling pipeline ([paper](https://arxiv.org/abs/1704.00135), [application](https://github.com/src-d/dev-similarity)) based on the idea that source code identifiers carry much valuable information.
+source{d} works with extremely large amounts of source code.
+We've designed a topic modeling pipeline ([paper](https://arxiv.org/abs/1704.00135), [application](https://github.com/src-d/dev-similarity)) based on the idea that source code identifiers carry valuable information.
 The identifiers always occur together in some context, we usually call it a scope.
 Consider [this example](https://github.com/django/django/blob/2c69824e5ab5ddf4b9964c4cf9f9e16ff3bb7929/django/apps/registry.py#L59):